 I spent a significant amount of time discussing the elements of an effective group activity [Slide 2].
 Group activities need to be started early and often in the term to establish them as a regular part of class meetings – they should not be treated as a special event nor added to a course halfway through the term when a classroom culture has already been established.
 Groups should always be kept relatively small so no one can “hide” or easily shy away from conversation.
 I’ve found that three members per group is fairly optimal (groups with too many people invite “social loafing”).

 Ideally, activities should be oriented around open-ended questions that require creativity or discussion/argumentation among the memebers.
 The questions the students are addressing should be clear (written on a slide or board) and the time limits should be strict.
-I always prefer to keep the timing tight, giving students only 3-5 minutes to complete most tasks.
+I always prefer to keep the timing tight, giving students only 3-5 minutes to complete most tasks (the tasks are often not very complex).
 I feel this creates an energy and motivation to work quickly and effectively.
-Importantly, the goups should always need to prodice a “deliverable” – either shairing their ideas verbally with the class, handing in an assignment, or posting on our course website.
-To facilitate this, I will always ask the someone operates as a scribe to take notes for the group.
-When the activity allows for it, I will provide separate roels for each member, with the skeptic being the most interesting.
-Their duty is to offer disagrementwhen ever possible, to halt any momnets of “group think.”
-Finally, I often allow a minute or two of off-task time before or after an activity to let the students get to know each other and build camaraderie.
+Importantly, the goups should always need to produce a “deliverable” – either shairing their ideas verbally with the class, handing in an assignment, or posting on our course website.
+To facilitate this, I will always ask that someone operates as a scribe to take notes for the group.
+When the activity allows for it, I will provide separate roles for each member, with the “skeptic” being the most interesting for some students.
+Their duty is to offer disagrements (ideally, counterarguments) whenever possible, to halt any chance of “group think.”
+Finally, I often allow a minute or two of off-task time before or after an activity to let the students get to know each other and build classroom camaraderie.